ovh/docs/pages/web/web-paas/integrations-activity/guide.en-gb.md

 ### Fetch API

 Activity scripts support a modified version of the browser "Fetch API" for issuing HTTP requests.
 Unlike the typical browser version, however, they only support synchronous requests.
 That means the return value of `fetch()` is a `Response`, not a `Promise` for one.
-The returned `Response` is also a bit different: only the `ok`, `status` and `statusText` properties, as well as the `text` and `json` methods are available.
-Note that because of the synchronous nature of our `fetch` implementation, the `Response.text` and `Response.json` methods are also synchronous, so they will directly return a `string` and an `object`, respectively.
-The API is otherwise essentially the same as that [documented by Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
+The returned `Response` is also a bit different: only the `ok`, `status` and `statusText` properties as well as the `text` and `json` methods are available.
+Note that because of the synchronous nature of our `fetch` implementation, the `Response.text` and `Response.json` methods are also synchronous, so they directly return a `string` and an `object`, respectively.
+The API is otherwise essentially the same as that [in the MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 For instance, this example sends a GET request every time it executes: